12 of America’s Prettiest Winter Towns

 Josef Pittner /Shutterstock

-Step foot in Vail and you'll feel like you've entered a fairy tale come to life.
+Step foot in Vail and you’ll feel like you’ve entered a fairy tale come to life.
 Tucked in the White River National Forest, Vail is a small town at the base of Vail Mountain, which opened in 1962.
 With world-renowned ski trails, innovative cuisine, and chic après-ski spots, the area attracts travelers from all corners of the globe.
 The town is dripping with old world Alpine charm with outdoor skating rinks, pedestrian-only shopping areas, and heated streets.
 The Lodge at Vail, A RockResort was the original hotel in the town.
-But don't worry, thanks to a recent renovation of its International Wing, the hotel is better than ever.
+But don’t worry, thanks to a recent renovation of its International Wing, the hotel is better than ever.
 Dogs are also welcome at the hotel, so bring along your pooch for some snowy fun.
-Don't miss the 9 small American towns you'd swear were from Europe.
+Find out the best Christmas town in every state.

 Sparkling Moments Photography /Shutterstock